 One of the greatest benefits of a Roth IRA, especially when compared to other investment assets such as a Traditional IRA or 401k retirement plan, is that a Roth IRA can be passed on to an heir when you die.
 There are no required minimum distributions with a Roth IRA.
 (Compare different retirement accounts and their minimum required distributions.)
 While this may not seem like a big deal to Roth IRA account holders, it can make a tremendous difference to your heirs.

-Your heirs have the option to either rolling it into their own Roth IRA or cashing out the account without penalty regardless of their age.
+Your heirs have the option of either rolling an inherited Roth into their own Roth IRA or cashing out the account without penalty regardless of their age.
 Typically, Roth IRAs that are inherited and not rolled into an account in the beneficiary’s name must be distributed within five years of the date of death or paid as an annuity over the beneficiary’s life.
-You can find out more information about Roth IRA distributions in IRS Publication 590.
+You can find out more information about Roth IRA distributions in IRS Publication 590-B.

 Roth IRA Proceeds Are Not Taxed

-Most investors know and understand that the largest benefit of the Roth IRA is its tax free withdrawal of contributions, interest, and earnings in retirement.
+Most investors know and understand that the largest benefit of the Roth IRA is its tax-free withdrawal of contributions, interest and earnings in retirement.
 The same is true for Roth IRAs that are inherited as part of an estate plan when someone dies.
 The money from a Roth IRA passes directly to those persons who are designated on the beneficiary form of the account.
-Those beneficiaries receive the funds, just like you would have in retirement, tax free.
+Those beneficiaries receive the funds, just as you would have in retirement, tax free.

 Roth IRAs are a great retirement tool whose benefits also work well with estate planning and passing on assets to your heirs.
 The retirement accounts not only keep the government from taxing your investments, but Roth IRAs are an ideal choice of investment to pass on to your heirs with little to no trouble because of their direct payout to heirs and requirement for a slow liquidation after the primary account holder’s death.
 Roth IRAs can help you leave a legacy to your heirs with the proper estate planning.
 Get started and open a Roth IRA today.